nathancarter/weblurch/doc/plan.md

 ## Background processing

- * Create a BackgroundFunction constructor that takes any function as its sole argument.
-Make it a stub at first.
- * Implement the constructor to store the function in a member variable.
  * Implement a `call` member that does the following.
    * Construct an empty object and store it in the BackgroundFunction object for later return as a promise.